The Double Your Sustainability Blog

 • 6.
 Owners and deadlines: who needs to provide policies, procedures, certifications, training records, KPI data, or supplier evidence.

 Keep the brief focused on decisions.
-If an action does not clarify the current scorecard or prepare better evidence for reassessment, it belongs outside the first management update.
+Any action outside current-scorecard clarification or reassessment evidence planning belongs outside the first management update.

 Step 5: Build Your Reassessment Plan